 4. Why do you want to work for this organization?

-You will be really paid off with the research you made by answering this particular question.
-Now it’s time to present yourself about what you know about the company and also make sure that your skills that you link with the organization are strategic planning.
-Apart from usual and generalized reasons try to present professional reasons which shows pride in whatever you do.
+You will be paid off with the research you made by answering this particular question.
+Now it’s time to present yourself about what you know about the company and also make sure that the skills that you link with the organization are strategic planning.
+Apart from usual and generalized reasons try to present professional reasons which show pride in whatever you do.